How will counselling help?

 Cognitive Behavioural Therapy (CBT)

-Cognitive behaviour therapy is a focused approach that is based on the concept that cognitions (thoughts) influence feelings and behaviours, and that subsequent behaviours and emotions can influence cognitions.
+Cognitive behaviour therapy is a focused, evidence-based approach that is based on the concept that cognitions (thoughts) influence feelings and behaviours, and that subsequent behaviours and emotions can influence cognitions.
 The therapist helps individuals identify unhelpful irrational thoughts, emotions and behaviours.

 CBT has two aspects: behaviour therapy and cognitive therapy.
 Behaviour therapy is based on the theory that behaviour is learned and therefore can be changed.
 Cognitive therapy is based on the theory that distressing emotions and maladaptive behaviours are the result of faulty or irrational patterns of thinking.
 Therefore, therapeutic interventions are aimed at replacing such dysfunctional thoughts with more rational cognitions (thoughts), which leads to an alleviation of problem thoughts, emotions and behaviour.